mehdozz007-stack/sf-bay-movers-main/DEV.md

-# Development Prompt & Architecture
+# Development Architecture

-## Complete Development Prompt
+## Complete Development

-This document contains the comprehensive prompt to recreate this professional moving company website using modern, elegant open-source tools.

-### Project Overview

-Build a modern, responsive single-page application for S&F Moving, a professional moving company in the Bay Area.
+A modern, responsive single-page application for S&F Moving, a professional moving company in the Bay Area.
 The website should showcase their services, build trust through testimonials and guarantees, and convert visitors into customers through strategic CTAs.

 ### Technology Stack (Open Source)